FIVE SONGS (LIEDER) FOR FOUR-VOICE MEN'S CHORUS, OP. 41

 1:07 [m.
 31]--Refrain, line 2.

-bass on line 3.
-Line 4 adds an extra syllable, altering the
+moving first bass on line 3.
+Line 4 adds an extra syllable,

 1:35 [m.
 27]--Refrain, line 1.